YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Liver panel review card for high ALT and AST before hair transplant surgery

-Can I Have a Hair Transplant With High Liver Enzymes?
+Can You Have a Hair Transplant With High Liver Enzymes?

-Yes, a hair transplant may still be possible with high liver enzymes, but the result must be understood before surgery.
-I separate a small, stable, already explained ALT or AST rise from a new, rising, unexplained result, especially when the liver panel is linked with jaundice, hepatitis, heavy alcohol use, low platelets, abnormal clotting, infection, or poor general health.
+Yes, a hair transplant can still be possible with high liver enzymes, but the result has to be understood before surgery.
+I first separate a small, stable, already explained ALT or AST rise from a new, rising, unexplained result, especially when the liver panel is linked with jaundice, hepatitis, heavy alcohol use, low platelets, abnormal clotting, infection, or poor general health.
 If your liver enzymes are high, the safer step is to send the full blood report before travel.
 An elective hair transplant can wait until the medical picture is clear.

 I do not treat liver enzymes as a cosmetic detail.
-A hair transplant is usually performed under local anesthesia, but it still creates many small wounds in the donor area and recipient area.
+A hair transplant is performed under local anesthesia, but it still creates many small wounds in the donor area and recipient area.
 The body must handle healing, bleeding control, infection protection, and medication safely.
-When liver tests are abnormal, I want to know whether this is a mild laboratory finding or a sign that surgery should be delayed.
+When liver tests are abnormal, I need to know whether this is a mild laboratory finding or a sign that surgery needs to wait.

 What do high liver enzymes mean before a hair transplant?

-High liver enzymes usually refer to ALT and AST.
-They can rise when liver cells are irritated or injured, but they do not explain the whole medical situation by themselves.
-They are better understood as liver chemistry signals, not a complete measure of liver function.
+When people say high liver enzymes, they are often talking about ALT and AST.
+These numbers can rise when liver cells are irritated or injured, but they do not explain the whole medical situation by themselves.
+I read them as liver chemistry signals, not as a complete measure of liver function.
 Bilirubin, albumin, INR or clotting results, platelets, symptoms, and the trend often matter more for surgical safety than one isolated ALT or AST value.

-The same number can mean different things in two different patients.
-One patient may have a mild fatty liver pattern that has been stable for years.
-Another patient may have an acute hepatitis picture, a medicine reaction, heavy alcohol-related inflammation, or a result that is getting worse every week.
+The same number can mean two different medical stories.
+One person may have a mild fatty liver pattern that has been stable for years.
+Another may have acute hepatitis, a medicine reaction, heavy alcohol-related inflammation, or a result that is getting worse every week.

-For that reason, blood tests before a hair transplant should be read as a medical story, not as isolated numbers.
-I need to see the liver panel, the complete blood count, platelet count, kidney function, medication list, supplement use, alcohol history, and the reason the test was done.
+For that reason, blood tests before a hair transplant have to be read as a medical story, not as isolated numbers.
+I need to see the liver panel, complete blood count, platelet count, kidney function, medication list, supplement use, alcohol history, and the reason the test was done.
 If there is a known diagnosis, the opinion of the doctor following that diagnosis matters.

 When can surgery still be reasonable?

 Surgery can sometimes be reasonable when the liver enzyme rise is mild, stable, explained, and medically followed.
-For example, a patient with a long-known fatty liver pattern, no jaundice, normal or acceptable bilirubin, no bleeding history, acceptable platelets, stable general health, and a treating doctor who is not concerned may still be a candidate.
+For example, a long-known fatty liver pattern with no jaundice, normal or acceptable bilirubin, no bleeding history, acceptable platelets, stable general health, and a treating doctor who is not concerned may still be compatible with surgery.
 The decision still depends on the whole case, but the enzyme result alone does not always cancel surgery.

-A temporary result after recent hard exercise, a short illness, a medicine change, or a supplement can also need context.
+A temporary result after recent hard exercise, a short illness, a medicine change, or a supplement also needs context.
 AST, especially, is not only a liver number; muscle irritation can sometimes affect it.
-I still want to see the updated result and the trend after the doctor has reviewed the likely cause.
+I still need the updated result and the trend after the doctor has reviewed the likely cause.
 A single screenshot that says ALT high is not enough.

-When surgery is reasonable, the plan should still be conservative.
-The day should not be overloaded with unnecessary medicines, alcohol should be avoided, and the recovery plan should be clear.
-If the patient also has diabetes, high blood pressure, kidney disease, or immune treatment, those conditions are not ignored just because the liver result looks only mildly abnormal.
+When surgery is reasonable, the plan still needs to be conservative.
+The day should not be overloaded with unnecessary medicines, alcohol needs to be avoided, and the recovery plan needs to be clear.
+If diabetes, high blood pressure, high cholesterol, kidney disease, or immune treatment is also part of the case, those conditions are not ignored just because the liver result looks only mildly abnormal.

 When should surgery be delayed?

 I delay surgery when the liver result suggests active or unstable disease, or when the medical information is incomplete.
-A new result that is several times above the lab range, a rapidly rising ALT or AST, yellow eyes or skin, dark urine, pale stools, fever, abdominal pain, severe fatigue, unexplained bruising, active hepatitis, heavy recent alcohol use, abnormal clotting, or a very low platelet count should not be rushed into an elective hair transplant.
+A new result that is several times above the lab range, a rapidly rising ALT or AST, yellow eyes or skin, dark urine, pale stools, fever, abdominal pain, severe fatigue, unexplained bruising, active hepatitis, heavy recent alcohol use, abnormal clotting, or a very low platelet count is not something to rush into an elective hair transplant.

-The same caution applies when the patient says, “I think it is only from finasteride,” or “I think it is only fatty liver,” but no doctor has reviewed it.
+The same caution applies when someone says, “I think it is only from finasteride,” or “I think it is only fatty liver,” but no doctor has reviewed it.
 Guessing is not a plan.
-If the cause is uncertain, the patient should first clarify the liver result with the doctor who ordered the blood test or with a liver specialist when needed.
+If the cause is uncertain, the first step is to clarify the liver result with the doctor who ordered the blood test or with a liver specialist when needed.

 Liver panel review card showing ALT AST bilirubin platelets medicine list and doctor note before travel